Rocky5/Xbox-Softmodding-Tool/README.md

 			You can use the "2016 Softmodding Tool Extras Disc" to update older Softmods to my new softmod.
 			All you need to do is burn the new ISO & select the "Upgrade Old Softmods" option, located in the "Advanced Features" menu, just follow the on-screen instructions.

-		4. Restoring to a clean install of my 2016 Softmod:"
+		4. Restoring to a clean install of my 2016 Softmod:
 			You can use the "2016 Softmodding Tool Extras Disc" to install a clean install of my 2016 softmod.
 			All you need to do is burn the new ISO & select the "Upgrade Old Softmods" option, located in the "Advanced Features" menu, just follow the on-screen instructions.